How Medical Debt Affects Your Credit Score

 Most healthcare providers don’t report to the three major credit bureaus: TransUnion, Equifax, and Experian.
 So, does medical debt affect your credit?
 Once your medical debt is 60, 90, or 120 days past due, medical providers may sell it to a collection agency.

-After your bill goes to collection, the credit bureaus provide you with a waiting period of 365 days to resolve the debt or dispute any errors.
+After your bill goes to collection, the credit bureaus give you a 365-day window to resolve the debt or dispute any errors.
 Paid medical collections also won’t impact your credit score.
 If the initial debt is less than $500, it won’t impact your score at all.

 However, once it shows up on the credit score, it will remain there for seven years.
 While you can’t go to jail for not paying medical bills, it can impact your creditworthiness and make it difficult for you to get new credit at competitive terms in the future.

-However, many financial institutions have allowed some concessions when it comes to medical debts.
-“After the major economic events we’ve experienced in recent years, such as the Financial Crisis of 2008 and the COVID pandemic, banks and major credit card companies have allowed for certain considerations when it comes to medical debt,” explains Brad Reichert, founder and managing director of Reichert Asset Management LLC.
+Meanwhile, many financial institutions have offered concessions on medical debt.
+“After the major economic events we’ve experienced in recent years, such as the Financial Crisis of 2008 and the COVID-19 pandemic, banks and major credit card companies have allowed for certain considerations when it comes to medical debt,” explains Brad Reichert, founder and managing director of Reichert Asset Management LLC.

 “For example, when approving an existing cardholder’s request for a credit line increase, some financial institutions have traditionally overlooked modest amounts of medical debt that may be on an otherwise clean credit report, especially if the cardholder has been an otherwise excellent customer of the bank for 2-3 years or more,” shares Reichert.

-8 Ways To Pay Your Medical Debt and Improve Credit Score
+8 Ways to Pay Off Medical Debt and Protect Your Credit

 If you’re left with a large debt after an illness or an accident, there are several options available.
-Consider repaying our bills at the earliest so it won’t negatively affect your credit score.
+Consider repaying your bills as soon as possible to start repairing your credit score.

 1. Set Up a Payment Plan